 Professor Andy Neely

 Head, Institute for Manufacturing and Director, Cambridge Service Alliance

-Andy is widely recognised as one of the world's leading authorities on organisational performance measurement and management.
-He has authored over 100 books and articles, including “Measuring Business Performance", published by the Economist and "The Performance Prism", published by the Financial Times.
+Andy has written over 100 books and articles, including “Measuring Business Performance", published by the Economist and "The Performance Prism", published by the Financial Times.
 He has won numerous awards for his research and chairs the Performance Measurement Association, an international network for those interested in the performance measurement and management.
 He was elected a Fellow of the Sunningdale Institute in 2005, a Fellow of the British Academy of Management in 2007, an Academician of the Academy of Social Sciences in 2008, a Fellow of the European Operations Management Association in 2009 and President of the European Operations Management Association in 2013.